Bitcoin & Crypto Estate Investigation for Attorneys & Fiduciaries

 Others call because the circumstances strongly suggest digital assets exist but haven’t been located yet: an individual with a technical background, unexplained exchange transactions in the financial records, old hardware in the estate.
 The indicators are strong enough to warrant investigation before closing.

 Others call to satisfy due diligence — to document that a reasonable search was conducted and nothing was missed.
-Every engagement delivers a written findings report documenting what was found or confirmed not to exist, and what methodology was used.
+Each matter closes with a written report of what was found, or confirmed not to exist, and the methodology behind it.

-Every engagement also surfaces indicators of traditional hidden assets: undisclosed accounts, forgotten retirement funds, and safe deposit box records that may not appear in the obvious estate inventory.
+Because the work centers on the device rather than the asset type, it also surfaces indicators of traditional hidden assets — undisclosed accounts, forgotten retirement funds, and safe deposit box records that may not appear in the obvious estate inventory.

 15+